 I am a serial thanker.
 This may be partly because of my experience in service industries or due to innate courtesy.
-When living in NYC, I always thanked bus drivers profusely, convinced that some day one would recognize me running to catch up and would wait for me.
+When living in NYC, I always thanked bus drivers profusely, partly to be nice but also convinced that some day one would recognize me running to catch up and would wait for me.
 Recently, I have noticed a disturbing phenomenon: the new default response to a thank you from the younger generation is “no problem.”
 However, I do not consider that “no problem” is by any means an equivalent to “you’re welcome” or that it is appropriate in all situations.

 When someone says “you’re welcome,” she is making an affirmative representation that providing service to you was, if not her privilege, something that gave her satisfaction.
 The transaction is cemented by gracious thanks on your side and polite assurance on hers.